-Identity Specific Workshop Series
+Identity Specific Workshops

 Our workshops are designed to center the needs and experiences of BIPOC, International, First Generation, and/or Queer/Trans students.
-We will offer a safe and supportive environment that offers an intersectional framework (including gender identity, sexuality, class, religion, disability, citizenship, and more).
+We will offer a welcoming and supportive environment that offers an intersectional framework (including gender identity, sexuality, class, religion, disability, citizenship, and more).

 How to get started?
 First, you can choose a topic or we create a topic together.
 Second, email Hanin (she/her) at [email protected] to further discuss this opportunity.

-- Managing Stress and Inclusive Skill Building: A workshop designed to help students manage stress in healthier ways.
+- Managing Stress through Inclusive Skill Building: A workshop designed to help students manage stress in healthier ways.
 We will discuss inclusive skill building related to managing emotions, tolerating distress, communicating more effectively with others, and staying present in your own life.

 - Introduction to Mindfulness

 - Strengthening Community Activism through Rest and Meditation: BIPOC and QTPOC students have been at the forefront of most social movements.
 In an effort to make lasting change, most activists recognize the work needs to be attended to daily.
 This workshop is designed to provide an introduction to mindfulness practice and offers information about deep rest for student activists.